Eleven 2022 Oscar-Winning Films You Should Watch Immediately

 Drive My Car doesn't hurry to its narrative destination, clocking in at a minute shy of three hours, but it's a patient, engrossing and rewarding trip.
 It's a gorgeously shot and affectingly performed one, too, whether taking to the road, spending time with its central pair, or chronicling Yusuke's involving auditions and rehearsals.
 Another thing that Hamaguchi does disarmingly well: ponder possibilities and acceptance, two notions that echo through both Yusuke and Misaki's tales, and resonate with that always-winning combination of specificity and universality.
 Drive My Car is intimate and detailed about every element of its on-screen voyage and its character studies, and also a road map to soulful, relatable truths.

 Nominations: Best Picture, Best Director (Ryusuke Hamaguchi), Best Adapted Screenplay

-Where to watch: Drive My Car is now screening in NZ cinemas.
+Where to watch: Drive My Car is currently screening in Australian cinemas.